What Is Tabletop Gaming?

 Hey there!
-So you are looking to get tabletop gaming and are wondering what it is or why types of games there are.
-Well, you come to the right place!
+Are you new to the gaming world and wondering what is tabletop gaming?
+Well, you have come to the right place!

-Tabletop gaming is a broad term that refers to playing games on a surface or table, ranging from board games, card games, role-playing games, to miniature wargames.
-Playing can involve using game pieces, dice, tape measures, battle markers, game boards, miniatures, or cards.
+Tabletop gaming is a broad term that refers to playing games on a surface or table, ranging from board games, card games, role-playing games to miniature wargames.
+Playing usually involves game pieces, dice, tape measures, battle markers, game boards, miniatures, or cards.
 The number of players can range from party games for a whole group, games geared for two players, and some you can play by yourself.

 As you can see, tabletop gaming is a broad genre, and there are many types of games to choose from.
-Here at Alphastrikes.com, we mainly focus on board games, RPGs, and wargames.
-Now let’s take a look at these different game types to see which ones you might like.
+Here at Alphastrikes.com, we mainly focus on board games, RPGs, and wargames but you can find more types here.
+Now let’s look at these different types of games to see which ones you might like.

 What Is A Tabletop Board Game?

-Most folks have a pretty good idea what a tabletop board game is, these are the games most of us grew up with.
+Most folks have a pretty good idea of what a tabletop board game is.
+These are the games most of us grew up with.
 Generally speaking, board games come with everything in one box.
 These include a board, pieces/miniatures, sometimes dice and timers, and rules.
 Meaning you can open the box, read the rules, set up the board, and then play it.